rrainey/tempo-insights/docs/tempo-insights-requirements-outline.md

 - Estimated Exit Lat/Lon (possibly null)
 - estimated exit altitude (feet, possibly null)
 - owning User UUID
-- Jump Number for the user
+- Jump Number for the user.
+Jump numbers are assigned from User's nextJumpNumber and auto-incremented
-- Log contents (long text or blob, whatever is most efficient for 8MB log files)
+- Log file reference (reference to a log file residing in Supabase Storage)
 - time offset for exit (estimated, seconds, relative to start of log) - sustained rate of descent over 2000 fpm for 1 second.
 - time offset for parachute activation (estimated,seconds, relative to start of log) - estimated by first significant vertical deceleration (0.25g for 0.1 seconds for rough draft purposes)
 - time offset for parachute deployment (seconds, relative to start of log) - first rate of descent below 2000 fpm after being in freefall